-Example relevant BAPs Applicable building class/es Able to be modified or dealt with in a planning scheme NCC - Volume 1, Section F and Volume 2, Part 2.4 and 3.8.6 All No
+Example relevant BAPs Applicable building class/es Can be modified or dealt with in a planning scheme NCC - Volume 1, Section F and Volume 2, Part 2.4 All No

 The BCA contains provisions for sound insulation in walls and floors to manage the transmission of airborne sound sufficient to prevent illness or loss of amenity to the occupants.
 These provisions relate to the sound insulation of walls (or floors) between one part of the building and other, for example between rooms within a dwelling, between two premises in a building or between a premise and a communal space, like a lift lobby, in a building.